 - ClassEval report:

-ClassEval will be modified for the Spring 2020 semester and for courses in the Summer 2020 semester that had to transition quickly from face-to-face to remote instruction.
+ClassEval will be modified for the Spring 2020 semester, for courses in the Summer 2020 semester that had to transition quickly from face-to-face to remote instruction, and for Fall 2020.
 Results from these student course evaluations will be provided to instructors and department heads but will not be included in the ClassEval reports that are generated for inclusion in reappointment, promotion and tenure dossiers.
-Thus, DVFs and CRPTCs should not expect to see student course evaluations in dossiers from any Spring 2020 courses or from Summer 2020 courses that were converted quickly for remote instruction.
+Thus, DVFs and CRPTCs should not expect to see student course evaluations in dossiers from any Spring 2020 courses, from Summer 2020 courses that were converted quickly for remote instruction, or for Fall 2020.

-Faculty members who wish to include ClassEval data from Spring 2020 or Summer 2020 that were excluded from the official ClassEval report, as described above, may include summaries of those data under “Instructional Development” (Section II.B) as described below.
+Faculty members who wish to include ClassEval data from courses that were excluded from the official ClassEval report, as described above, may include summaries of those data under “Instructional Development” (Section II.B) as described below.

 - Peer evaluations of teaching: